Anxiety is a normal emotion, however, when people experience regular bouts of high levels of anxiety, it could become a disorder.

 What goes through your mind at this time?
 Something like, “I can’t cope, how did I manage to convince them in the interview that I was the right person for the job?, I feel like a fraud, I can’t do it, maybe I should just stay in my current job (it’s not so bad really).”

 You start to panic, and you look for ways to run!
 Fear kicks in.
 Now at this point, you must stay calm and start to go deeper and ask yourself some more questions.
 “Why do I say I can’t cope now, after passing the interview?
 Where is this fear coming from?”

-It usually goes back to an experience of failure or perhaps in your childhood, your family did not encourage you to be ambitious or told you you were no good.
+It usually goes back to an experience of failure or perhaps in your childhood, your family did not encourage you to be ambitious.

 By being the observer of your anxiety, you can now look at your training and experience and see that you are well trained for the job and very capable.
 That’s why they offered you the job!

 Maybe you’ve never had such a good opportunity like this before, and you are afraid of failure, which leads to feelings of anxiety.

 You may have a belief somewhere that is causing you to self-sabotage.
 You worked so hard to get this job, and now with your anxiety, you are ready to run.

 You need to look deeper to see what core beliefs you’ve picked up along the way that say you do not deserve to be happy, successful, or prosperous.
 Is it really your belief, or was it passed on to you from someone else?